lukemunsch/promo-sales-review/README.md

 ### GitHub

-This is the hosting site for the project, create a new repository (in this case I used a template from Code Institute).
+This is the hosting site for the project, so I created a new repository (in this case I used a template from Code Institute).
 Once it was created, I then used the Gitpod button to open the IDE to create the project.

 ### Terminal - Gitpod